gerdgrimmen/worst-rest-api-example/README.md

 ex.
 Gerd Grimmen (F.KU)

 ## Version History
+* 0.2.2
+    * change License due to lack of acknowledgement for "Unlicense" in Germany
+    * License from this version on is CC0 1.0
 * 0.2.1
     * fix image output as result - don't know, why I deleted that part before committing
 * 0.2